InconsolableCellist/StayPutVR/README.md

 ## ✨ Features

-- 🔐 Position locking for any and all VR tracked devices you select
+- Position locking for any and all VR tracked devices you select
-- 🎯 Configurable boundary radii:
+- Configurable boundary radii:
-  - ✅ **Safe zone**: You're complying beautifully.
+  - **Safe zone**: You're complying beautifully.
-  - ⚠️ **Warning zone**: You're straying too far--watch out!
+  - **Warning zone**: You're straying too far--watch out!
-  - ❌ **Non-Compliance zone**: Now you've done it.
+  - **Non-Compliance zone**: Now you've done it.
-  - 🛑 **Disable zone**: Safety threshold for tracking errors or if you wish to stop consenting--auto unlocks and stops any output!
+  - **Disable zone**: Safety threshold for tracking errors or if you wish to stop consenting--auto unlocks and stops any output!
-- 📡 Integration with VRChat, PiShock, OpenShock, and Twitch (experimental)
+- Integration with VRChat, PiShock, OpenShock, and Twitch (experimental)
-- 🦷 Integration with Sacred's [VRCBiteTech](https://jinxxy.com/Sacred/VRCBiteTech) (get shocked when bitten!)
+- Integration with Sacred's [VRCBiteTech](https://jinxxy.com/Sacred/VRCBiteTech) (get shocked when bitten!)
-- 🔊 Audio cues for warnings and boundary violations
+- Audio cues for warnings and boundary violations
-- ⏱️ Configurable timers for automatic unlocking
+- Configurable timers for automatic unlocking
-- 💬 Twitch chat bot with real-time command processing
+- Twitch chat bot with real-time command processing
-- ⚡ **High Performance**: Optimized for ultra-low latency VR with sub-millisecond frame times
+- Multi-shocker support (OpenShock)
+- Emergency stop mode (OSC message)

 ## 📚 Documentation